cindy233/EarthquakeSequential/README.md

 * Crust Movement(using GPS data)
 * Seismic Waves

-### Another method to try in the future is SPMF in Java http://www.kdnuggets.com/2013/03/spmf-sequential-pattern-mining-framework.html
+### Another method to try in the future is SPMF in Java http://www.philippe-fournier-viger.com/spmf/index.php

+9/12: Installing SPMF and will try applying some algorithms such as GSP or BIDE+